 - your previous experience, especially in the type of position for which you have applied

 - whether you have practised recently and the scope of your recent practice

 - the requirements of the position including the type of skills required for the position

 - the position itself, including the level of risk, the location of the hospital or practice and the availability of supports (supervisors)

-- the seniority of the position, for hospital position
+- the seniority of the position, for a hospital position

 In general, you will either be approved for Level 1 or Level 2 Supervision.
 If you are quite a senior trainee doctor in your own right you might be granted Level 3.
 There are 4 Levels and the higher up you go the less direct oversight you require.